isomerpages/nlb-curiocity/_digital-stories/Fort Canning Hill/More Than Just A Green Space.md

 ### **A Place For Celebrations, Festivals and Theatre Productions**

-The transformation of Fort Canning Hill into a multi-faceted location, suitable for learning and celebration was due to the introduction of the Civic District Master Plan.
+The transformation of Fort Canning Hill into a multi-faceted location was due to the introduction of the Civic District Master Plan.
+Introduced in 1988, it turned the expansive, sprawling lawns of the hill into a venue for history as well as concerts, theatre productions and celebratory festivals.

-The transformation of Fort Canning Hill into a place of learning and celebration.
-Its expansive, sprawling lawns play host to concerts, theatre productions and festivals

 ### **Civic District Master Plan**